COMCIFS/cif_ed/docs/recommendations.md

 The statistical _z_ score can be determined as a robust measure of the confidence of an absolute structure assignment according to the procedure described in Klar, P. B., Krysiak, Y., Xu, H., Steciuk, G.,Cho, J., Zou, X. & Palatinus, L. (2023).
 Accurate structure models and absolute configuration determination using dynamical effects in continuous-rotation 3D electron diffraction data. _Nature Chem._ **15**, 848-855.
 This method is not specific to electron diffraction and may also be used for X-ray diffraction data, but for X-ray work it has largely been superseded by the Flack, Rogers and Parsons parameters.

-_Text below this line added 2024-07-22 in anticipation of new draft items_
+_Text below this line added 2024-07-22 in anticipation of new draft items and updated 2024-12-02_

 ## More details of data collection